 Care Tips:

-- Needs daily brushing or a “puppy cut” to keep coat manageable.
+- Needs to be brushed daily or “puppy cut” in order to have a healthy coat.

 7. Boston Terrier